Avalanche322/airtable-lite/README.md

 - NOTIFY payload size is limited by Postgres — for very large `data` JSONB we should send only `id`/`version` and let nodes fetch full rows on demand.
 - Conflict resolution is manual (user clicks the badge to accept server value).
 We could provide merge/keep-my-change UI or auto-merge heuristics.
 - Tests are not included yet — unit tests for merge/optimistic logic and an E2E smoke script would be valuable.
+- Get the columns/filters as metadata from the API rather than hardcoding them on the frontend.